tinyclub/linux-lab/README.md

     $ make boot G=1

-Boot with curses graphic (friendly for ssh login):
+Boot with curses graphic (friendly to ssh login, not work for all boards, exit with 'ESC+2 quit'):

     $ make boot G=2